samrath-sudesh-acharya/Mac-Changer/README.md

 # Mac-Changer
-This is a tool for changing written in python script to change the Mac address of your wifi adpater or wifi card in linux .
+This is a tool written in python script to change the Mac address of your wifi adpater or wifi card in linux .
 ## Installation Process
 **Run in root,<br/>To do that you an use this,and enter your password**
 ```linux